Application forms and previous winners.

 MOST EMPLOYABILITY FOCUSED OF THE YEAR

-Recognizes the society that has prioritized professional development and career-building opportunities for its members.
+Recognises the society that has prioritised professional development and career-building opportunities for its members.

 EXCEPTIONAL SERVICES TO SOCIETIES